lrisberg/ColoradoMycoLeague/About/Guides&Recipes.md

 Printable How-To Guides & Recipes

-Enjoy these conveniently sized 4″ x 6″ recipe cards.
-Intended to give new home mycologists a head start in their mycology education.
-Do yourself a favor and print them out front & back on some cardstock.
+Enjoy these conveniently sized 4″ x 6″ recipe cards intended to give new mycologists a head start in their education.
+We have designed them for printing front and back on cardstock.

-How-To Simply Make Mushroom Tincture At Home
+How To Make A Simple Mushroom Tincture At Home

-There is almost certainly still room for improvement on these tincture guides but based off of the feedback we have gotten… these recipes are quite effective.

 Super Simple and Shelf Stable Psilocybe Mushroom Tincture (Downloadable PDF)